High chemical affinity increases the robustness of biochemical oscillations: Introduction

 In principle, $\R$ depends on all the details of the rates $k_i^\pm$ in the network.
 However, in line with a large body of work that generically connects energy dissipation to accuracy in biophysical processes~\cite{Hopfield1974, Bennett1979, Qian2006, Lan2012, Mehta2012, Murugan2012}, it has been suggested that irrespective of these details the affinity bounds the coherence of biochemical oscillations~\cite{Cao2015, Barato2017, Wierenga2018, Nguyen2018}.
 In particular, Barato and Seifert recently conjectured an upper bound on $\R$ as a function of the number of states $N$ and the affinity $\mathcal A$ of the biochemical network~\cite{Barato2017}.
 The bound is saturated when the network is uniform; that is, when all of the counterclockwise (CCW) rates in the network are equal and all of the clockwise (CW) rates are equal.
-In this uniform limit, the bound tells us that only two variables ($N$ and $\aff$) determine $\R$.
-However, the bound is a weak constraint for non-uniform networks with arbitrary rates~\cite{Barato2017, Cao2015} and hence it is unclear which variables control the time scales of the oscillator
+However, the bound is a weak constraint for non-uniform networks with arbitrary rates~\cite{Barato2017, Cao2015} and hence it is unclear which variables control the time scales of the oscillator in the presence of rate fluctuations.
+If the time scales depend sensitively on all of the rates in the network, then they will vary dramatically with any fluctuations in the rates.
+Conversely, if the time scales depend on only a small subset of the variables, then they will be robust to any fluctuations that do not affect this subset.
+We probe this question by obtaining analytical expressions for the time scales of Markov state models with non-uniform rates.
+Our main result, derived in section~\ref{sec:theory}, is an analytical expression for an eigenvalue of the transition rate matrices of these models, which gives the period $T$ and number of coherent oscillations $\R$.
+In general these quantities depend on the magnitudes and locations of the all of the entries in the transition rate matrix, yet our result depends only on the single-site distribution of the rates.
+While the result is formally exact in the limit that the $\exp(-\aff/N) \to 0$, in practice our numerical results in section~\ref{sec:numerical} show that it works for surprisingly low values of the affinity.